Steve Kmetko

-Stephen James Kmetko (born February 16, 1953) is an American broadcast and entertainment journalist.
+Steve Kmetko (born Stephen James Kmetko; February 16, 1953) is an American broadcast and entertainment journalist.
 First working as a news anchor and reporter in the US Midwest, Kmetko moved to Los Angeles, California, and embarked on a 30-year career as an entertainment journalist and television news-show host.

 Kmetko came out as gay in 1999, becoming one of the first prominent openly gay journalists in America.

 Early life and education

 Kmetko was born in Cleveland, Ohio, the last of Rev. Andrew and Alice Gladys (née Newman) Kmetko's five children.
 Kmetko graduated from William Howard Taft High School in Chicago, Illinois, in 1970.
 Kmetko graduated in 1976 with a degree in broadcast journalism from Columbia College Chicago.

 Broadcast career

 News reporter

 Kmetko's first job was in Rhinelander, Wisconsin.
 He was watching the local news team while visiting some friends there on vacation.
 He called the station and insisted he could do a better job.
 "They sat me down in front of a camera and told me to read."
 A week later, the station hired him.

 Later Kmetko became a weekend anchor and general-assignment reporter for NBC affiliates WAVE-TV in Louisville, Kentucky, and WOTV (now WOOD-TV) in Grand Rapids, Michigan.